How to set up a safety net for your paycheck

 Long-term disability insurance (LTD), on the other hand, provides coverage if you’re out of work for a longer period of time.
 Think years or even decades.
 It, too, is sometimes offered by employers, but the benefit is less common.
 Plus, the coverage is often inadequate.
 That’s why people often take out supplemental LTD policies.
 You can also take out an individual long-term disability policy if the benefit isn’t provided by your employer.
 Policies generally fall into two buckets:

-Genius recommendation: if you can afford an “own occupation” policy, that’s what you should get.
+If you can afford an “own occupation” policy, that’s what you should get.
 We also recommend a non-cancelable and guaranteed renewable policy (sometimes only available as a rider).
 Non-cancelable means the insurer can’t change the terms of your policy (including the premium rate), as long as the premiums are paid.
 “Guaranteed renewable” means your policy can’t get canceled so long as your premiums are paid.

+Policygenius makes it easy to compare disability insurance companies to find one that works best for you.
 Here’s a look at how long-term disability insurance and short-term disability insurance typically work.